xenit-eu/helm-alfresco/README.md

 #### `transformServices.sharedFileStore.registry`

-* Required: true if transformServices.enabled and transformServices.sharedFileStore.image not set
+* Required: false
 * Default: `docker.io`
 * Description: The registry where the docker container can be found in

 #### `transformServices.sharedFileStore.repository`

-* Required: true if transformServices.enabled and transformServices.sharedFileStore.image not set
+* Required: false
 * Default: `alfresco/alfresco-shared-file-store`
 * Description: The repository of the docker image that will be used

 #### `transformServices.sharedFileStore.tag`

-* Required: true if transformServices.enabled and transformServices.sharedFileStore.image not set
+* Required: false
 * Default: `0.16.1`
 * Description: The tag of the docker image that will be used